hazyx7/TeleFXAutoForwarder/README.md

 # TeleFXAutoForwarder (Telegram)

-This is a Python-based Telegram bot that automatically **detects and forwards trading signals** (such as "XAUUSD Buy/Sell signals") from one group/channel to another.
+This is a Python-based automation that automatically **detects and forwards trading signals** (such as "XAUUSD Buy/Sell signals") from one group/channel to another.

 ---